oracle-samples/netsuite-suitecloud-samples/copy-value-to-item-column/README.md

 # Summary
 This script copies the value stored in the custom Billing Item field to the standard Item field when the Billing Item field value is selected or changed.
+For more information about this customization project, see [Copy a Value to the Item Column](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_157365998080.html).

 # Key Concepts
 This sample demonstrates the following concepts: